TempestNetworks/zephyr-rp-docs/pages/rules/general-hostile-rules.md

 ## Cayo Perico Group Rules

-- Non-gang-affiliated players may form groups of up to six (6) members to participate in Cayo Perico activities.
-This includes groups made up of friends from different gangs, provided they are attending as a non-gang group.
+## Gang & Non-Gang Groups
+- Friends or associates of established gangs are not permitted to join an established gang for Cayo activities.
+- If you want to participate in Cayo with your friends, you may form a non-gang group of up to 6 players.
-- All members of a non-gang group must wear matching outfits while on Cayo Perico so they can be clearly identified as a single group.
+- All members of a non-gang group must wear matching non-gang clothing while participating in Cayo.
+- Non-gang groups must remain separate from established gangs and cannot be used to bypass gang hostile caps or Cayo group restrictions.
-- Official gangs must not exceed their approved hostile cap while participating in Cayo Perico activities and also MUST wear their Gang clothing as per their gang hostile rules.
+- Established gangs must not add non-gang friends to their group for the purpose of increasing their numbers or bypassing their hostile cap.
-- There is to be no teaming, alliances, or "hand-holding" between separate groups or gangs while on Cayo Perico.
-Each group or gang must operate independently.